How much to charge for junk removal

 Whether you’re dealing with a customer who’s moving and trying to get rid of old furniture, or a construction company that’s just cleaned up the debris from their new build, you need to be able to price your junk removal jobs right.

-On average, junk removal businesses charge $70 – 570, with most jobs costing between $150 and $350.
-If you measure by square footage, the average cost comes out to about $1.50 per square foot.
+Based on our observations, on average, junk removal businesses charge $70 – 570, with most jobs costing between $150 and $350.
+After putting it to the test, if you measure by square footage, the average cost comes out to about $1.50 per square foot.

-However, these are just averages, and you may find that your need to charge more or less than another junk business in your area.
+However, these are just averages, and drawing from our experience, you may find that your need to charge more or less than another junk business in your area.

 There are several ways that you can charge for junk removal services, including by: